folly-dog/Superscalar-LoongArch32-processor/README.md

 # Superscalar-MIPS-processor

-a study program
+a study program,
-author is a student
+author is a student,
 update with his development